All Episodes

 We are the exception to the way most people have had to live.

-Human beings since the beginning of time have lived in bondage, servitude, authoritarian dictators, political prisoners in dungeons in poverty.
+Human beings since the beginning of time have lived in bondage, servitude, authoritarian dictators, political prisoners in dungeons, in poverty.

 I mean, dire poverty.

-That's American exceptional.
+That's American exceptionalism.

 Not that we're better than any, but Obama heard that as us saying we're better people.

-No, uh, that's not right.
+No, that's not right.

-Because we've had our heads, our past.
+In fact, we're worse because we've had our heads, our pests.

 We all know why.